-On that front, Telstra offers a simple deal — $69/month for 100GB of data, with pay-as-you-go calls included.
+On that front, Telstra offers a simple deal — $70/month for 100GB of data, with unlimited local, national, and mobile calls included.
 This bundle is NBN-network-ready, so when the time comes to make the transition, Telstra will make it as seamless as possible.

 While they don’t offer discounts on broadband, Telstra does offer discounts for seniors on eligible home phone services.
 If you have a Centrelink Pension Card or a Veterans’ Affairs Pension Card, Telstra can offer discounts on connection charges (in some cases), home phone calls, and fee waivers for credit card processing fees and paper bill fees.